Mercenaries: Playground of Destruction: South Korean ban

-Mercenaries was banned from shelves in South Korea for depicting war in its still-hostile region, as was Ghost Recon 2.
-Almost two years later, in 2007, the Game Rating Board of South Korea lifted the ban on these games.
+Mercenaries was banned from shelves in South Korea for depicting war in its still-hostile region, as was Tom Clancy's Ghost Recon 2 (2004).
+Almost two years later, in 2007, the Game Rating Board (GRB) of South Korea lifted the ban on these games.

 Sequels

 A sequel, Mercenaries 2: World in Flames, was released in 2008.

 Mercs Inc was a cancelled game in the series developed by Danger Close Games.
 It was a multiplayer third-person shooter.
 The game was first rumored to be in development by Pandemic Studios as either Project X or Y which were rumored to be based on the Mercenaries franchise.
 Footage of the game was first leaked onto the internet on November 24, 2009, and was a multiplayer trailer of the game.
 The game was then officially announced less than a day later by Electronic Arts without a proper platform or release date.
 The announcement of the game came less than a week after the closure of Pandemic Studios by Electronic Arts as it had been in development there under the name Project Y. The game was being developed by remaining Pandemic Studio staff members located at EA Los Angeles until the company was closed down in 2009.

 Another sequel titled Mercenaries 3: No Limits was cancelled when Pandemic Studios shut down, and a showreel of early development footage was leaked in November 2010.